TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/47 - 2 Corinthians/2 Corinthians 7/2 Corinthians 7.9.md

 ---

-I now rejoice, not that ye were made sorry, but that ye were made sorry unto repentance; for ye were made sorry after a godly sort, that ye might suffer loss by us in nothing.
+I now rejoice, not that you were made sorry, but that you were made sorry to repentance.
+For you were made sorry in a godly way, that you might suffer loss by us in nothing.